sazaljain/Stone-Paper-Scissor-Game/README.md

 # Stone-Paper-Scissor-Game
-We can play stone paper game with computer.
+We can play stone paper scissor game with computer.
+Where Stone>Scissor and Scissor > Paper and Paper > Stone.